salesforce/base-components-recipes/README.md

 ## Documentation

 Base component recipes in the `c` namespace map to components in the `lightning` namespace.
-The components below link to documentation for components in the `lightning` namespace, but the usage is similar.
+The components below link to documentation for components in the `lightning` namespace, but the usage is similar unless otherwise noted.

 **Component** | **Description** | **Comment** |
 -----|-----|-----|